Football Night in America

-Football Night in America (FNIA), branded for sponsorship purposes as Football Night in America served by Applebee's, is an American pre-game show that is broadcast on NBC, preceding its broadcasts of Sunday night and postseason National Football League (NFL) games.
+Football Night in America (FNIA), branded for sponsorship purposes as Football Night in America served by Applebee's, is an American pre-game show that is broadcast on NBC and Peacock, preceding its broadcasts of Sunday night and postseason National Football League (NFL) games.
 The program debuted on September 10, 2006, when NBC inaugurated its Sunday prime time game package.
 The 80-minute program airs live at 7:00 p.m.
 Eastern Time, and is broadcast from Studio 1 at NBC Sports Headquarters in Stamford, Connecticut.
 Prior to 2012, Football Night in America originally broadcast from the GE Building in New York City, first out of Studio 8G from 2006 to 2012 and in 2013, from Studio 8H, where Saturday Night Live is also taped.

 The program's title closely resembles CBC Television's long-running Hockey Night in Canada franchise.
 In addition, NBC – along with ABC and Major League Baseball in a joint effort called "The Baseball Network" – had previously aired baseball games as the similarly titled Baseball Night in America from 1994 to 1995, a branding Fox has used for its Saturday evening games since 2012.